CHTC/chtc-website-source/uw-research-computing/scaling-htc.md

 ================================================

 Running on other resources in addition to CHTC has one huge benefit: size!
-The UW Grid and Open Science Grid include thousands of computers, addition to what\'s already available in CHTC.
+The UW Grid and OS Pool include thousands of computers, addition to what\'s already available in CHTC.
 Most CHTC users who run on CHTC, the UW Grid, and the OSG can get more than 100,000 computer hours (more than 11 years of computing!) in a single day.
 Read on to